-Top 5 Myths with PEDS in the NBA.
+Top 5 Myths of PEDS in the NBA.

-HoopsVibe's Very Quick Call: Faster recovery, pathetic testing, and more $$$.
+HoopsVibe’s Very Quick Call: Faster recovery, weak testing, and more money.

 Somehow the NBA has the reputation as a drug free league.
-Ok, maybe not drug when it comes to pot (see our Top 10 NBA Drug Users list), but the performance enhancement drug (PED) scandals that have ravaged sports like baseball, football, and cycling haven't really gotten much traction in the NBA.
-Yet, a recent HoopsWorld title shows the changing tide, "The NBA Can No Longer Ignore PEDs."
+Ok, maybe not drug when it comes to pot, but the performance enhancement drug (PED) scandals that have ravaged sports like baseball, football, and cycling haven’t really gotten much traction in the NBA.
+Yet, a recent HoopsWorld title, “The NBA Can No Longer Ignore PEDs” shows a changing tide.

 #1.
 NBA players gain no advantage by using PEDs = FALSE.

 Of course they gain an advantage.
 PEDs allow players to bounce back from injuries faster than ever.
-You don't think Derrick Rose, Kobe Bryant or any NBA player in a playoff contention or a contract year doesn't want to recover faster?
+You don’t think Derrick Rose, Kobe Bryant or any NBA player in playoff contention or a contract year doesn’t want to recover quickly?

 #2.
 PEDs aren’t in the NBA = FALSE.